aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

           - path: "cpu_limit"
             resourceFieldRef:
               containerName: client-container
-              resource: cpu_limit
+              resource: resources.limits.cpu
 ```

 #### Validations

 For APIs with no selectors, verify that the resource strings are valid and is one
-of `cpu_limit`, `request_limit`, `cpu_request` and `memory_request`.
+of `resources.limits.cpu`, `resources.limits.memory`, `resources.requests.cpu` and `resources.requests.memory`.
 Also verify that container name is provided with volumes.

-## Pod and container resource access
+## Pod and container level resource access
-Pod resources will always be accessed with `type ObjectFieldSelector` object in
+Pod level resources (like `metadata.name`, `status.podIP`) will always be accessed with `type ObjectFieldSelector` object in
 all approaches.
-Container resources will be accessed by `type ObjectFieldSelector`
+Container level resources will be accessed by `type ObjectFieldSelector`
 with full selector approach; and by `type ContainerFieldRef` and `type ResourceFieldRef`
 with partial and no selectors approaches, respectively.
 The following table
-summarizes pod and container resource access with these approaches.
+summarizes resource access with these approaches.

 | Approach | Pod resources| Container resources |
 | -------------------- | -------------------|-------------------|